canvasxyz/canvas/packages/cli/README.md

 - `GET /` - get metadata about the application.
 Returns `{ uri: string; cid: string; actions: string[]; routes: string[] }`.
 - `POST /actions` - apply an action.
 - `POST /sessions` - apply a session.
 - `GET /some/route/path` - Get the value of a route, or open an server-sent event connection.
-Either returns a `text/event-stream` or a `application/json` array, depending on the requested `Accpet` header.
+Either returns a `text/event-stream` or a `application/json` array, depending on the requested `Accept` header.

 ## Daemon HTTP API